AO-StreetArt/CrazyIvan/docs/pages/quickstart.rst

 Shutdown
 --------
-Shutdown of Crazy Ivan can be initiated with a kill or interrupt signal to the container.
+Shutdown of Crazy Ivan can be initiated with a kill or interrupt signal to the container, or with 'docker stop'.
 However, at least one udp message must be received afterwards in order to successfully shut down the main event thread.
 You can send one with:

 .. code-block:: bash